cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 As programmers, we often make informal claims about our software.
-For example, I might say that a filesystem is crash-safe or an encryption software is secure, etc. However, as many of us can testify, these claims can sometimes be unfounded or even straight-up wrong.
-Fortunately, formal verification offers a path to move beyond informal claims.
+For example, I might say that a filesystem is crash-safe or an encryption software is secure, etc. However, as many of us can testify, these claims might be unfounded or even straight-up wrong.
+Sometimes, the cost of software failure can be catastrophic (e.g., consider [spacecrafts](https://en.wikipedia.org/wiki/Ariane_flight_V88) or [medical devices](https://en.wikipedia.org/wiki/Therac-25)).
+Fortunately, formal
+verification offers a path to move beyond informal claims and avoid such disasters.

 Formal verification uses proofs to show that the code meets its specification.
 In comparison to testing, formal